 - Physical attributes, such as hair colour, height, weight and body type.

-- Medical history (limited to injuries or illnesses that prevent a player from playing football for a period of time) where Football Professionals have themselves or through their representatives made such medical history, or allowed it to become, public;
+- Medical history (limited to injuries or illnesses that prevent a player from playing football for a period of time) where the data is widely available to, and accessible by, the public, typically as a result of the Football Professionals themselves or their representatives making such data public.

 2. How we collect your information

-The FM Data is compiled by SI’s scouting network which comprises approximately 1,300 individuals across 50 countries (the “Network”).
-The Network collects the FM Data in three ways: (i) through attendance at football matches where the performance of Football Professionals is observed and rated; (ii) through publicly available information such as newspapers, match programmes, match reporting websites, general football interest websites and TV programmes; and (iii) through SI’s relationships with various third parties such as football clubs, leagues and football associations.
+The Data is compiled by SI’s scouting network and in-house research team (together, the “Network”).
+The Network collects the Data in three ways: (i) through attendance at football matches where the performance of Football Professionals is observed and rated; (ii) through publicly available information such as newspapers, match programmes, match reporting websites, general football interest websites and TV programmes (including statements made by the Football Professionals themselves); and (iii) through SI’s relationships with various third parties such as football clubs, leagues and football associations.

 3. How we use your information

-Once the FM Data has been compiled by the Network, SI’s in-house research team review the FM Data and data sources.
+Once the Data has been compiled by the Network and verified for accuracy purposes, SI’s in-house research team review the Data and data sources.
 Subjective sets of ratings which cover physical, mental and technical attributes of Football Professionals are built up over a period of weeks, months and years to provide a full profile.
-The Network and the research team at SI watch Football Professionals play in matches or in training sessions, read match reports on various types of media, and reference SI’s forums where discussions are to be found on each set of data within each country.
-Once the FM Data has been verified and cross-referenced by SI’s in-house researchers, it is then integrated within the FM Database to provide customers with a rich and realistic football management experience.
-As part of this experience, we process all non-sensitive FM Data (which excludes medical history data) for our legitimate commercial interests.
-We process medical history data on the basis that such information has been made publicly available.
+Once the Data has been verified and cross-referenced, it is then integrated within the Database to provide players of our Products with a rich and realistic football management experience.
+As part of this experience, we process all non-special category Data for our legitimate commercial interests.
+We process medical history data on the basis that such information is manifestly made public by the data subject and ethnicity related data for statistical purposes.

 Additionally, Football Professionals are rated by the Network in more than 30 categories based on technical ability (for example: dribbling and corner-taking), mental ability (for example: aggression and decision-making) and physical ability (for example: balance and agility).
 These ratings are intended to reflect the Football Professional's ability, but SI and SEGA make no guarantee, warranty or representation as to the accuracy of such ratings at any time.